THE HOOVER-MINTHORN HOUSE MUSEUM

 Newberg, OR, 97132

 The Museum is open to the public Wednesdays through Sundays, 1:00 to 4:00 pm from March 1 to November 30.
-Hours are restricted in December and February and the Museum is closed in January.
+In December and February the museum is open only on Saturdays and Sundays, from 1 to 4 pm.
+The museum is closed the month of January.
 Tours are scheduled at other hours by advance reservation.
 Please call!

 Cost: Adults $3; Seniors and Students $2; Children $0.50.